 Computer Vision in Smart Cities

-In recent years, smart city solutions have emerged with the integration of advanced technologies such as the Internet of Things (IoT), Artificial Intelligence (AI), Deep Learning, and Cloud Computing.
+In recent years, Artificial Intelligence (AI) for smart cities has emerged with the integration of advanced technologies such as the Internet of Things (IoT), Deep Learning, and Cloud Computing.
 These technologies offer great potential in addressing the challenges faced by cities in terms of infrastructure and society.
 With smart technologies, cities can enhance energy distribution, streamline waste management, reduce traffic congestion, improve air quality, and more with the help of smart, connected sensing systems.

-Smart cities require highly scalable and connected technologies to function effectively at multiple, dispersed locations.
+Smart city technologies must be highly scalable and connected to function effectively at multiple, dispersed locations.
 The recent advancements in computer vision, including Edge AI and Deep Learning, combine AI and vision with IoT to create AIoT.
 These new technologies enable the handling of large amounts of complex visual data, ensuring fast processing, robustness through decentralization, and scalability of computer vision systems in real-world applications.

 AI, Computer Vision, and Image Recognition